Hometown - YA Fiction - Work in Progress

 minds.

-More trash came raining down on the field.
+onto the field.
 Plastic soda bottles, a few liquor bottles, some half empty

 drinks.
 A hot dog.
 The noose.